A tripod is an indispensable tool for every food photographer. It is important to choose the one that best fits your needs.

 When shopping for a tripod, look for one with both adjustable height and orientation.
 That means it needs to have a centre column you can move.

 Also, make sure that it has rubber feet to avoid slippage and that it has a high payload.
 Payload refers to the amount of weight the tripod can withstand.
 Your tripod must be heavier than any combination of camera and lens that you put on it.

 A decent tripod starts at around the $300.00 mark and goes way up.
 Any tripod that costs less than that is not likely to be a good investment.
 On the plus side, once you invest in a good, sturdy tripod, it will last you decades.

 Parts of a Tripod

-There are three parts to a tripod, with so many options for each part:
+There are three parts to a tripod, with many options for each section:

 The head is the part where you attach your camera.
 For most professional tripods, you should buy this separately.

 For food photography, there are two types of tripod heads that you should be looking at:

 The first type is the ball head, which comes in all varieties of design.
 But they all are meant to stabilise the camera.
 They provide faster, more accurate rotation for the photographer.
 A ball lock is an essential adjustment on this type of head.
 Make sure yours has a single twist knob and that your camera doesn’t droop or slip.

 The other type is the pan-tilt head.
 This type of head allows you to turn/rotate your camera left and right, and up and down.
 You can also tilt your camera’s horizontal line.
 It helps gets your camera’s horizontal line straight it just a fraction of a second.